emicklei/melrose/docs/dsl.md

 fun = play(rec) // define the playable function to call when notes are received ; loop and print are also possible

-ear = listen(1,rec,fun) // start a listener for notes from device 1, store it "rec" and call "fun"
+ear = listen(rec,fun) // start a listener for notes from default input device, store it "rec" and call "fun"

+alt = listen(device(1,rec),fun) // start a listener for notes from input device 1
 ```

 ### loop<a name="loop"></a>